 Where to lodge:

-- Online: Using the DFFH Complaint Form HERE
+- Online: Using the DFFH Complaint Form here

 - Email: feedback@dffh.vic.gov.au

-- Post: Complaints Unit, GPO Box 4057, Melbourne VIC 3001
+- Post: Complaints Unit, GPO Box 4057, Melbourne VIC 3000

-- Phone: 1300 884 706 (Mon–Fri, 9am–5pm)
+- Phone: the department’s Feedback Service can be reached on 1300 884 706

 Receipt and Acknowledgement: